 The restive Northeast region, surrounded by Nepal, Bhutan, Tibet (now under Chinese territory), Burma and Bangladesh, is tenuously connected to the mainland India and has long been beset by numerous insurgencies.
 Bangladesh juts up to the north from the Indian Ocean, nearly severing the region's eight states from India itself.
 Scores of rebel groups in the area have been fighting the government virtually since India's independence from the British.

 The Northeast has a volatile stew of militant organizations, most of them ethnically based.
 According to some counts, there are as many as 35 such groups in the region, some of them Islamist.
 Armed groups use the jungles of southern Bangladesh and northern Burma as their hideouts and training camps.
 The land-locked region has slowly turned into a land of extortion, explosions and assassinations by the militants.

 One classic example that reflects the attitude of New Delhi towards the people of Northeast is the Armed Forces (Special Powers) Act, 1958 (AFSPA) which has been in force in the region for five decades now.
 The AFSPA empowers the security forces to arrest people without warrant, and use excessive force (including shooting or killing, even if the lives of the members of the security force are not at imminent risk).
 It facilitates impunity because no person can initiate legal action against any member of the armed forces for anything done under the Act, without permission of the central government.
 It was first applied to Assam and Manipur and later amended in 1972 to extend to all northeastern states.

 A northeastern lady has raised the voice against AFSPA with a unique way.
 The young Manipuri lady started her hunger strike in November 2000 and unbelievably enough, she has been continuing her fast till date.
 In fact, Irom Chanu Sharmila has changed the face of protest in the insurgency stricken region with her non-violent agitation against a black law.
 Now surviving on nasal feeding, Sharmila has already been recognized as a mesmerizing agitator by the human rights activists from different parts of the globe.
 Presently kept in a security ward of a local hospital in the Manipur capital, the iron lady, who takes inspiration from the Father of Indian Nation (Mahatma Gandhi), has already booked a place in the Guinness Book of World Records as the longest surviving fasting individual in the world for a social cause.
-Sharmila also won the '2007 Gwangju Prize for Human Rights' (
+Sharmila also won the '2007 Gwangju Prize for Human Rights' (South Korea).